-Unlike some towns, Baxter isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Baxter are a mix of both white- and blue-collar jobs.
+Baxter is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Baxter is a town of service providers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Baxter who work in office and administrative support (15.73%), healthcare suport services (10.48%), and sales jobs (7.66%).
+There are especially a lot of people living in Baxter who work in office and administrative support (13.75%), healthcare suport services (9.36%), and sales jobs (8.96%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Baxter has relatively fewer families with younger children, and/or college students.
 Combined, this makes Baxter a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Baxter is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Baxter does not have a public transit system used by locals to get to and from work.

-The per capita income in Baxter in 2010 was $15,892, which is low income relative to Tennessee, and low income relative to the rest of the US.
-This equates to an annual income of $63,568 for a family of four.
+The per capita income in Baxter in 2010 was $16,736, which is lower middle income relative to Tennessee, and low income relative to the rest of the US.
+This equates to an annual income of $66,944 for a family of four.
 Baxter also has one of the higher rates of people living in poverty in the nation, with 32.58% of its population below the federal poverty line.

 The people who call Baxter home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Baxter residents report their race to be White.
 Important ancestries of people in Baxter include Irish, German, Scottish, and French .

 The most common language spoken in Baxter is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Other Indo-European.